Demographics of Afghanistan

-Up to 89.7% of the population practices Sunni Islam and belongs to the Hanafi Islamic law school, while 10–15% are followers of Shia Islam; the majority of whom belong to the Twelver branch, with smaller numbers of Ismailis.
-The remaining 0.3% practice other religions such as Sikhism and Hinduism.
-Excluding urban populations in the principal cities, most people are organised into tribal and other kinship-based groups, who follow their own traditional customs.
+Up to 89.7% of the population adheres to Sunni Islam and follows the Hanafi school of Islamic jurisprudence, while between 10% and 15% are followers of Shia Islam, with the majority belonging to the Twelver branch, and smaller communities adhering to Ismaili traditions.
+The remaining 0.3% of the population practices other religions, including Sikhism and Hinduism.
+Outside the principal urban centres, much of the population is organized into tribal or other kinship-based groups that maintain their own traditional customs.

-Population statistics
+Population size and distribution

 Anatol Lieven of Georgetown University in Qatar wrote in 2021 that "it may be noted that in the whole of modern Afghan history there has never been a census that could be regarded as remotely reliable."

 Historical

-The first nationwide census of Afghanistan was carried out only in 1979, but previously there had been scattered attempts to conduct censuses in individual cities.
+The first and only nationwide census of Afghanistan was carried out in 1979.
+It revealed a population of 13,051,358 (rural 11,037,231, urban 2,014,127).
+Previously there had been scattered attempts to conduct censuses in individual cities.
 According to the 1876 census, Kabul had a population of 140,700 people.
 In Kandahar in 1891 a population census was carried out, according to which 31,514 people lived in the city, of which 16,064 were men and 15,450 were women.

-In 1979 the total population was reported to be about 15.5 million.
 From 1979 until the end of 1983, some 5 million people left the country to take shelter in neighbouring northwestern Pakistan and eastern Iran.
 This exodus was largely unchecked by any government.
 The Afghan government in 1983 reported a population of 15.96 million, which presumably included the exodus.

 It is assumed that roughly 600,000 to as high as 2 million Afghans may have been killed during the various 1979–2001 wars.
 These figures are questionable and no attempt has ever been made to verify if they were actually killed or had moved to neighbouring countries as refugees.

+As no census has been performed after 1979 and millions of people may have left the country, the current population of Afghanistan can only be guessed.

 Current and latest

-As of 2021, the total population of Afghanistan is around 37,466,414, which includes the 3 million Afghan nationals living in both Pakistan and Iran.
+As of 2021, the total population of Afghanistan is around 37.5 million, which includes the 3 million Afghan nationals living in both Pakistan and Iran.
 About 26% of the population is urbanite and the remaining 74% lives in rural areas.

 Afghanistan's Central Statistics Organization (CSO) stated in 2011 that the total number of Afghans living inside Afghanistan was about 26 million and by 2017 it reached 29.2 million.
 Of this, 15 million are males and 14.2 million are females.
 The country's population is expected to reach 82 million by 2050.

 Urban areas have experienced rapid population growth in the last decade, which is due to the return of over 5 million expats.
 The only city in Afghanistan with over a million residents is its capital, Kabul.